-Effective October 1, 2017, anyone under the age of 18 requires a parent and a Probate Court Judge’s approval is required for anyone aged 16 or 17 to wed.
+Effective October 1, 2017, a parent and a Probate Court Judge’s approval is required for anyone aged 16 or 17 to wed.
 Also, 16 is now the minimum legal age to marry; previously there was no minimum age.
 Connecticut’s law was watered down from its original effort to ban all marriages for individuals younger than 18 years.

 - Landing page for JPus activity involving child marriage in all of our states.

 - Follow our state-by-state changes to marriage laws